Jewelry Metals and Materials

 Ivory, Horn, Antler:

 Since these materials are porous they can absorb moisture and skin oil, they can crack.
 This can be avoided by coating the material with bee's wax or a hypoallergenic sealant.
-With Mammoth ivory it is softer than most stone and is flexible which makes it ideal for intricate and delicate carvings.
-The problem with aged or fossilized ivory for body jewelry is that, s it absorbs skin oils causes it crack.
-Dall Sheep Horn Dall sheep horn is semi-transparent material with an opaque white grain.
-Though Sheep horn tends to distort or bend when exposed to moisture or skin oils it is more flexible then other organic making easier to work with.
+With Mammoth ivory, it is softer than most stone and is flexible which makes it ideal for intricate and delicate carvings.
+The problem with aged or fossilized ivory for body jewelry is that s it absorbs skin oils causes it crack.
+Dall Sheep Horn Dall sheep horn is a semi-transparent material with an opaque white grain.
+Though Sheep horn tends to distort or bend when exposed to moisture or skin oils it is more flexible than other organic materials, making easier to work with.
 When polished, water buffalo horn looks a great deal like ebony.
-Do to the fact that the grain it will crack with exposure to skin oils and It must be stabilized before it can be used for jewelry.
+Due to the fact that the grain it will crack with exposure to skin oils and It must be stabilized before it can be used for jewelry.
 Moose, Elk and Deer Antler Antler can be a good choice because it is less likely to crack when it comes in contact with moisture and the skin oils but it is softer and more prone to fractures.

 Pyrex jewelry is gaining acceptance as an alternative to Acrylic and organic jewelry for a number of reasons.
 Glass is body friendly or hypoallergenic and can be autoclaved or sterilized.
 It is also very light and comes in a variety of styles and types.
-Pryrex also is not as prone to temperature changes like other materials.
+Pyrex also is not as prone to temperature changes like other materials.
 A common question is will glass break?
 The answer is yes and no. The chances are that it will not.
-This is the same material that science equipment like beekers and test tube are made of.
+This is the same material that science equipment like beakers and test tube are made of.
 It is next to impossible to break but there is always a chance.
 However, instead of shattering it will break into two pieces.
-Usually, the jewelry will have to be dropped on to a hard surface like concert from a height of at least 3 feet.
+Usually, the jewelry will have to be dropped on to a hard surface like concrete from a height of at least 3 feet.
 It can crack if the jewelry is subjected to extreme levels of heat and then cooled very quickly.
 Also, it has a very smooth finish which means it is ideal for fresh piercing especially if the piercee is sensitive to metals.
-Since Glass jewelry is made of Clear Medical grade Pyrex, it is completely non-porous, hypoallergenic and lead free.
+Since Glass jewelry is made of Clear Medical grade Pyrex, it is completely non-porous, hypoallergenic and lead-free.
 There are a number of designs and types available including designed that are inside the glass.